Northeastern University Scholarships (2025–2026)

 Is admission automatic?

-No. Students are invited to join Honors at admission; there is no separate first-year application.
+No. Students are invited to join Honors at first-year admission; there is no separate application for incoming freshmen.

 Does Honors add time to graduation?